aolney/ct-modular-book/docs/02-physics-perception.md

 In fact, the nonlinear relationship between amplitude and our perception of loudness is *even more extreme* than the relationship for frequency and pitch.

 You might have heard of the unit of loudness before, the [decibel (dB)](https://en.wikipedia.org/wiki/Decibel).
-Unfortunately, the decibel is a bit harder to understand that Hz, and it use used as a unit of measurement for different ways of expressing the strength of a sound, like sound pressure, sound power, sound intensity, etc.
+Unfortunately, the decibel is a bit harder to understand than Hz, and it use used as a unit of measurement for different ways of expressing the strength of a sound, like sound pressure, sound power, sound intensity, etc.
-The most important thing you need to understand with decibels is that they are not an absolute measurement, but rather a relative measurement.
+The most important thing you need to understand about decibels is that they are not an absolute measurement, but rather a relative measurement.
 Therefore, decibels are always based on a reference value.
 For hearing, that reference value is the quietest sound people can detect, which is defined as 0 dB.
 Some examples of 0 to 10dB sounds are a mosquito, breathing, a pin drop, or a leaf hitting the ground.^[These are commonly given examples, but see below for how they are misleading when you take frequency into account.]